You can order Savage Pageant with Birds, LLC HERE.

 Jessica Q. Stark is a poet and scholar that lives in Durham, North Carolina.
 She holds a BA from UC Berkeley dual MA Degrees in English Literature and Cultural Studies from Saint Louis University and the Universidad Autónoma in Madrid.
-She has taught several undergraduate courses at Duke University and Saint Louis University, from modern poetry to popular culture, gender studies, and creative writing.
+She has taught several undergraduate courses at Duke University and Saint Louis University, from modern poetry to popular culture, gender and sexuality studies, and creative writing.
 She was the recipient of Duke University’s Dean’s Award for Excellence in Teaching in 2019.
 She holds Graduate Certificates in College Teaching and in Feminist Studies.
 She is the 2019-2020 Rubenstein Library Fellow for the John Hope Franklin Center in African and African American History and Culture at Duke.